 Accordingly, the facades of the The Hague Temple were equipped with durable granite panels.
 It is a white natural stone from Sardinia, called Bianca Sardo or Olympia White, that is also used on the temples of Boston Massachusetts, Preston England, Helsinki Finland and Perth Australia.
 This granite was provided by Dekker Natuursteen in Loosdrecht for both the The Hague and the Helsinki Temples.

-For the reinforcement of the structure a concealed steel frame was installed by De Nijborg Staalbouw from Renswoude.
+For the reinforcement of the structure a concealed steel frame was installed by Nijborg Staalbouw from Renswoude.
 Also for the internal finishing of the temple very high-quality materials were used like marble and cherry wood.
 Much of the fine finishing was taken care of by Merwede Interior, a business unit of Merwede Shipyard from Hardinxveld-Giessendam (now Royal IHC in Kinderdijk).

 Also extraordinary are the in Germany manufactured high leaded glass windows that were placed in double pane units.
 In conformity to the neoclassical character of the total design of the temple one can recognize a stylized tree of life in the windows.

 At the time of the construction of the The Hague Temple F. Keith Stepan was the managing director of the Temple Construction Department and church architect Hanno Luschin was the project manager.
-Albert T. van Eerden of Meijer and Van Eerden Architects from Zoetermeer were assigned to “select very durable materials for this sacred building, and realize a perfect refinement and take care of a flawless implementation.”
+Albert T. van Eerden of Meijer & van Eerden Architects from Zoetermeer were assigned to “select very durable materials for this sacred building, and realize a perfect refinement and take care of a flawless implementation.”
 The Church sent Raymond G. Springer as construction supervisor.

 Peritas Bouwkosten Adviseurs from Waddinxveen made an estimate of the building costs and determined the contractor fee.
 Subsequently, HBG Utiliteitsbouw of the Hollandsche Beton Groep nv in Rijswijk was assigned as the contractor.
 The latter has since been taken over by Koninklijke BAM Groep nv in Bunnik.